-There are several approaches to conducting a trademark search.
+There are several components to conducting a trademark clearance search.
 The USPTO provides a search tool for their trademark database, the Trademark Electronic Search System (TESS).
-There’s also the USPTO’s Official Gazette to monitor—this is where pending trademarks are published.
-Additionally, consider searching business name registries for individual states, as these will likely reveal trademarks that TESS does not.
-Finally, you might conduct internet searches using your chosen trademark and other similar phrasings.
+There’s also the USPTO’s Official Gazette—this is where pending federal trademarks are published.
+Additionally, you can search business name registries for individual states, as these will likely reveal trademarks that TESS does not.
+You might also conduct internet searches using your chosen trademark and similar phrasings.

 How long does trademark registration last?

-Federally registered trademarks can be eternal if all the necessary paperwork is filed.
+Federally registered marks can be eternal if all the necessary trademark renewal paperwork is filed.
 The maintenance trail goes like this:

-- Five years post registration, a Declaration of Use and/or Excusable Nonuse under section 8 must be filed.
+- Between years five and six post-registration, a Declaration of Use and/or Excusable Nonuse under section 8 is due.

 - Between years nine and 10 after registration, the Declaration and an Application for Renewal under sections 8 and 9 must be filed.

-- After that, renewals are due every 10 years, and there is no limit on the number of renewals that can be granted.
+- After that, renewals are due every 10 years.
+There is no limit on the number of renewals that can be granted.

 What is a trademark class?